Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Landscape Similarity Phase Transition in QAOA

 where $\langle\cdot\rangle$ denotes an average over the discretized $(\gamma,\beta)$ grid.
 Concretely, we evaluate $E_k$ on $D$ grid points, flatten the values into a vector $E_k\in\mathbb{R}^D$, and standardize it as $\hat E_k=(E_k-\mu_k)/\sigma_k$, with $\mu_k$ and $\sigma_k$ the mean and standard deviation over the grid.
 The dependence on $s$ enters through graph topology: couplings $J_{ij}\neq 0$ are assigned via Bernoulli trials with success probability $p(r_{ij})$ from Eq.~\ref{eq:lrp}, which decays with distance as a power law controlled by $s$.
 Since $E_k(\gamma,\beta)$ is determined by these interactions, the overlap statistics $\{S_{kl}\}$, and hence $q(s)$, are physically governed by the underlying connectivity $s$.

-We consider the power-law long-range percolation model~\cite{long_rang_percolation}, where each pair of vertices in the one-dimensional lattice with distance $r$ is connected with probability \bea p(r)=1-\exp(-\, r^{-s}), \eea where the decay exponent $s$ sets the range of nonlocal connections.
+We consider the power-law long-range percolation model~\cite{long_rang_percolation}, where each pair of vertices in the one-dimensional lattice with distance $r$ is connected with probability \bea p(r)=1-\exp(-\, r^{-s}). \eea Here, $s$ is a structural control parameter for graph ensembles that defines the decay of interaction range.
+In other words, this decay exponent $s$ sets the range of nonlocal connections.
 The long-range percolation model exhibits the percolation transitions.
-For the graph diameter $D_L$\footnote{The graph diameter is formally defined as the maximum shortest-path distance (geodesic distance) between any pair of nodes in the network: $D_L \equiv \max_{i,j \in V} d(i,j)$, where $d(i,j)$ denotes the minimum number of edges required to connect node $i$ to node $j$.} on a system of size $L$ the diameter remains bounded (ultra-small-world) as constant $D_L\sim \mathcal{O}(1)$ for $s<1$.
-For $1<s<2$, $D_L$ shows polylogarithmic growth ( $D_L\sim \log L^{\Delta(s)}$)~\cite{diameter_lrp_cluster, diameter_lrp_graph}.
-For $s>2$, the diameter grows linearly with the system size, $D_L\sim L$, corresponding to a quasi-1D regime.
+For the graph diameter $D_L$\footnote{The graph diameter is formally defined as the maximum shortest-path distance (geodesic distance) between any pair of nodes in the network: $D_L \equiv \max_{i,j \in V} d(i,j)$, where $d(i,j)$ denotes the minimum number of edges required to connect node $i$ to node $j$.} on a system of size $L$ the diameter remains bounded, $D_L\sim \mathcal{O}(1)$ for $s<1$.
+For $1<s<2$,$D_L$ shows polylogarithmic growth, $D_L\sim \log L^{\Delta(s)}$.
+For $s>2$, the diameter grows linearly with system size, $D_L\sim L$.
 In this sense, $s$ acts as a structural control parameter.
 Since a depth-$p$ QAOA circuit only correlates degrees of freedom within a $p$-hop light cone, changing $s$ effectively renormalizes the local neighborhood geometry experienced by each cost term.

 Fig.~\ref{fig:percolation_phase_boundary_1} shows the landscape-overlap order parameter $q$ as a function of the connectivity parameter $s$.
 Using the exact variational energy $E(\gamma,\beta)$~\cite{qaoa_fermionic_view_Wang2018}, we can analyze systems up to $L=400$.
 For each $s$, we sample an ensemble of graphs from Eq.~\ref{eq:lrp}, which fixes the interaction terms in the cost Hamiltonian, and compute $q$ by averaging pairwise landscape overlaps over instances for several system sizes $L$.
 We find that $q(s)$ increases monotonically with $s$ and approaches unity in the quasi-local regime, indicating an increasingly replica-independent landscape topography.
 A sharp transition is signaled by the crossing of $q(s)$ curves at $s_c \approx 0.6$, separating two scaling regimes.
 For $s<s_c$, $q$ decreases with $L$ (non-self-averaging): different frozen replicas yield appreciably distinct landscape shapes, although the basin centers of the optimization minima remain localized in a similar $(\gamma,\beta)$ vicinity (Fig.~\ref{fig:percolation_phase_boundary_2}(b-c)).
 For $s>s_c$, $q$ increases with $L$ and rapidly tends to $1$ (self-averaging), where the overlap distribution concentrates near $S_{kl}\simeq 1$ and a single common landscape class dominates across replicas (Fig.~\ref{fig:percolation_phase_boundary_2}(e-f)).